Jmontch/Compact-Rtf-stripper/README.md

 Commands are classed in six types :
 - INSERTION command to insert a specified character in out text,
-- UNICODE command to insert a character whose Unicode code follows the command,
+- UNICODE command to insert a character whose unicode code follows the command,
 - TEXT_DESTINATION indicating that text after this command is to insert in out text,
 - NO_TEXT_DESTINATION indicating that text which follows is not to insert,
 - CHARSET defining a standard character set, with selection from 1 to 4,
 - CHARSET_FROM define a character set with name "Cpxxxx", where xxxx is a number that follows the command.

 The class construct a Map (command text, code) for all commands.
-Code is the character to insert, Unicode code for UNICODE command, and a special code (>10000 hexa) indicating type for other.
+Code is the character to insert, unicode code for UNICODE command, and a special code (>10000 hexa) indicating type for other.

-For destination commands, all known commands are retained.
-For insertion and Unicode commands, only them that have action on out text are retained.
+For DESTINATION commands, all known commands are retained.
+For INSERTION and UNICODE commands, only them that have action on out text are retained.
 ## 5.3 - Class RtfLogger
 This class is limited to furnish debug helps.

-Calling functions log, info, warning or error simply write a message to Output.
+Calling functions _log_, _info_, _warning_ or _error_ simply write a message to output.

-Other functions allow to specify a minimum level (levels of java class Level) to effectively write.
+Other functions allow to specify a minimum level (levels of java class _Level_) to effectively write.

-If you do not need debug help, you can suppress the calls to this class in RtfStripper and delete this class.
+If you do not need debug help, you can suppress the calls to this class at the end of _RtfStripper_ class and delete this class.

 When integrating CompactRtfStripper in application you can modify this class to do calls to application (or standard java) debug.